Late-onset hypogonadism

-Late-onset hypogonadism (LOH) or testosterone deficiency syndrome (TDS) is a condition in older men characterized by measurably low testosterone levels and clinical symptoms mostly of a sexual nature, including decreased desire for mating, fewer spontaneous erections, and erectile dysfunction.
+Late-onset hypogonadism (LOH) or testosterone deficiency syndrome (TDS) is a condition in older men characterized by measurably low testosterone levels and clinical symptoms mostly of a sexual nature, including decreased libido, fewer spontaneous erections, and erectile dysfunction.
 It is the result of a gradual drop in testosterone; a steady decline in testosterone levels of about 1% per year can happen and is well documented in both men and women.

 Signs and symptoms

 Some men present with symptoms, but they have normal testosterone levels, while others with low testosterone levels have no symptoms.
 The reasons for this phenomenon are currently unknown.

 In their late 40s and early 50s, some men may experience depression, loss of libido, erectile dysfunction, and other physical and emotional symptoms.
 These symptoms include irritability, loss of muscle mass and reduced ability to exercise, weight gain, lack of energy, difficulty sleeping, and poor concentration.
-It is important to note that many of these symptoms may arise from a midlife crisis or as the results of a long-term unhealthy lifestyle (smoking, excess drinking, overeating, lack of exercise) and may be best addressed by lifestyle changes, therapy, or antidepressants.
+Many of these symptoms may arise from a midlife crisis or as the results of a long-term unhealthy lifestyle (smoking, excess drinking, overeating, lack of exercise) and may be best addressed by lifestyle changes, therapy, or antidepressants.

 Causes

 Testosterone levels are well-documented to decline with aging at about 1% per year in both men and women after a certain age; the causes are not well understood.

+Men aged 40–70 years, total serum testosterone decreases at a rate of 0.4% per year, while free testosterone shows a greater decline of 1.3% annually.
+In males over 35 years old, there are alterations in the hypothalamic–pituitary–gonadal axis, particularly a decrease in gonadotropin-releasing hormone secretion and reduced leydig cell responsiveness to luteinizing hormone stimulation partly due to mitochondrial dysfuction and SASP from senescent cells.